farukc/AzureIoTHub-TI-CC3200/README.md

       ![](images/06_Azure_IoT_Hub_creation.png)
       8. Just copy and note either of primary/secondary connection strings somewhere which will be using in coming steps
    3. Connect your Azure IoT Hub using "Device Explorer" :
-      1. Go ahead and download free tool [Azure Devic Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) and install
+      1. Go ahead and download free tool [Azure Device Explorer](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md) and install
       2.

    4. Create a "device" in your IoT Hub :